 7. Monitor and optimize

-Process improvement is not a one-time event.
+Making a process improvement plan is not a one-time event.
 It’s a continuous effort.

 What process improvement methodology should you use?